Precision mass measurement of $^{173}$Hf for nuclear structure of $^{173}$Lu and the $\gamma$ process: Experimental method and results

 In JYFLTRAP, the singly-charged $A=173$ ions were first cooled, purified to contain only $^{173}$Yb, $^{173}$Lu and $^{173}$Hf, and centered using a mass-selective buffer gas cooling technique \cite{Savard1991} in the first trap.
 After that, the ions were sent to the second (measurement) trap where their charge-over-mass-dependent ($q/m$) cyclotron frequency $\nu_c = qB/(2 \pi m)$ in a magnetic field $B$ was measured by using a phase-imaging ion cyclotron resonance (PI-ICR) technique \cite{Eliseev2013,Eliseev2014,Nesterenko2018,Nesterenko2021}.

 Using the PI-ICR technique, the cyclotron frequency $\nu_c$ of an ion is obtained from the phase differences between its radial in-trap motions during a phase accumulation time $t_{acc}$ (see Fig.~\ref{fig:173HfPIICR}).
 In the present case, $t_{acc}$ value was set to 584~ms to avoid an overlap between the projections of $^{173}$Hf (ion of interest), $^{173}$Lu (isobaric contaminant) and $^{173}$Yb (reference mass).
 The final mass value for $^{173}$Hf is obtained by measuring a cyclotron frequency ratio between $^{173}$Hf and $^{173}$Yb.
-For the $^{173}$Yb reference, the mass excess from the Atomic Mass Evaluation 2020 (AME20), ${\mathrm{ME}_{lit.} = -57551.234(11)}$~keV \cite{AME2020}, was used.
+For the $^{173}$Yb reference, the mass excess reported in the Atomic Mass Evaluation 2020 (AME20), ${\mathrm{ME}_{lit.} = -57551.234(11)}$~keV \cite{AME2020} and based on the Penning trap measurement \cite{Rana2012} was used.
 The measurements of the ion of interest and the reference ion were alternated every $\sim$5 minutes to account for the temporal magnetic field fluctuations.